Edmond

 District-Level NCES Analysis

-EDMOND operates 28 public schools serving 26,190 students, placing it in the mid-size range in Oklahoma.
-The school portfolio breaks down into 19 other, 6 middle, 3 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 25,746 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Oklahoma County County.
+Edmond operates 28 public schools serving 26,190 students, placing it in the mid-size range in Oklahoma.
+The school portfolio breaks down into 19 combined, 6 middle, 3 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Oklahoma County.

-Academic infrastructure includes 3 of 28 schools offering Advanced Placement (78 AP courses district-wide), a 352.9:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 10.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 3 of 28 schools offering Advanced Placement (78 AP courses district-wide), a 352.9:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 10.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 55.0% White, 13.8% Hispanic or Latino, 11.2% African American across the district's schools.
+Its most demographically mixed campus is Scissortail Elementary School, with a diversity index of 77.2/100.

 Source: NCES Common Core of Data NCES Common Core of Data